-In some way, mental illness touches everyone.
+In one way or another, mental health disorders everyone.
 You may have a family member, friend or child who is living with a mental illness.
 For children, especially, the statistics are sobering.

-One in five children is living with a mental illness, and 50 percent of all lifetime mental illnesses start by age 14.
+One in five children is living with a mental illness, and 50% of all lifetime mental illnesses start by age 14.

 We are in a national crisis.

-We believe in caring for the whole child - that mental health is just as important as physical health.
+We believe that mental health is just as important as physical health.
 Yet across America, children’s mental health is an often overlooked and vastly underfunded component of pediatric health.
 Further troubling, only one child psychiatrist is available for every 15,000 youths younger than 18.
-Lack of healthcare resources and funding only complicate and hinder efforts to make significant changes that impact our youth during these critically important formative years.
+The lack of health care resources and funding only complicate and hinder efforts to make significant changes that would benefit our youth during these critically important formative years.

 In addition to advocacy and education, On Our Sleeves aims to accelerate Behavioral Health research.
 This research begins at Nationwide Children’s.
 In March 2020, the hospital opened its doors to the largest freestanding facility in the nation dedicated to child and adolescent behavioral health – the Big Lots Behavioral Health Pavilion.
 The goal of the Pavilion is to develop a national model for pediatric mental health care and research.
-It is home to the Center for Suicide Prevention and Research, where experts are working to better understand the causes and most effective treatment of behavioral health conditions, develop targeted prevention efforts and expand clinical access.
-Research findings will be freely shared to improve care for children everywhere.
-These discoveries will ultimately fulfill our mission and the promise of On Our Sleeves to improve outcomes for children living with mental illness.
+It is home to the Center for Suicide Prevention and Research, where experts are working to better understand the causes of suicide in order to prevent it.
+Our researchers at Nationwide Children’s are working to understand the most effective treatment of behavioral health conditions, develop targeted prevention efforts and expand clinical access.
+Research findings will be shared to improve care for children everywhere.
+These discoveries will ultimately fulfill the promise of On Our Sleeves that together, we will save children’s lives.